 Better Heart Health

 Fatty fish such as salmon and tuna, despite falling under the “fat” type, contains Omega-3 fatty acids.
 Omega-3 repeatedly has been proven to reduce the damaging effects of arterial inflammation.
-But for the other fat like animal fat, have been linked to heart disease, high blood pressure and high cholesterol.
+But other fat, like animal fat, has been linked to heart disease, high blood pressure, and high cholesterol.

 Strengthen your immune system and gut health.